note: the webshop will be closed from september 7, 2024 to February 16, 2025 due to maternity leave.

 Fabric

 We buy our batiks from small batik businesses and independent makers on Java, for which we pay a fair price.
 There are little to no intermediaries taking away portions of the proceeds, ensuring support to the makers themselves.
-For the single colour batiks we work together with Sabine Bolk.
-She has build a relationship with the makers over the years.
-In this way we have (in)directly contact with the batik makers, whome we try to visit when possible.
+We have (in)directly contact with the batik makers, whom we try to visit when possible.
 We try to visit their workshops on a yearly basis.
+This is sometimes hard, so we make sure we keep in touch with them about our work and theirs.

 We value the autonomy of the batik makers.
 We let them choose and make the patterns as much as possible.
 This ensures makers have room to experiment and grow within their craft, and creates a unique and authentic item for you.
 If you want to learn more about batik, go to our batik page!